-NEW YORK, February 11, 2020-The Museum of Modern Art announces Alexander Calder: Modern from the Start, a focused look at one of the most well-known and beloved artists of the 20th century through the lens of his relationship with MoMA.
-On view from September 13, 2020, through January 2, 2021, Alexander Calder: Modern from the Start will include approximately 70 artworks paired with film, historical photographs, and other archival materials drawn from MoMA's collection and augmented by key loans from the Calder Foundation, New York.
-The exhibition is organized by Cara Manes, Associate Curator, Department of Painting and Sculpture, with Zuna Maza, Curatorial Fellow, Department of Painting and Sculpture.
+NEW YORK, February 11, 2020 [Updated February 10, 2021]-The Museum of Modern Art announces Alexander Calder: Modern from the Start, a focused look at one of the most wellknown and beloved artists of the 20th century through the lens of his relationship with MoMA.
+On view from March 14, 2021, through August 7, 2021, Alexander Calder: Modern from the Start will include approximately 70 artworks paired with film, historical photographs, and other archival materials drawn from MoMA's collection and augmented by key loans from the Calder Foundation, New York.
+The exhibition is organized by Cara Manes, Associate Curator, with Zuna Maza and Makayla Bailey, Curatorial Fellows, Department of Painting and Sculpture.